iwasahighwayman/my-white-whale/README.md

 The lighting unit is operated by three "AA" batteries, at 4.5 Volts total.

-In order to wrap around the two outdoor columns, plus across the span, I needed a total of three LED lighting units.
+In order to wrap around the two outdoor columns, plus across the span crossbeam, I needed a total of three LED lighting units.

 I wondered: how long can three batteries last with LED lights steady-on for six hours each day.

 I was somewhat surprised that the batteries actually lasted for about one month.

-I thought "_At first I thought, that's not too bad ..._", swapped in three fresh "AA" batteries, times three lighting units so nine batteries total, reset the timer, and we were back in business.
+At first I thought "_That's not too bad ..._", swapped in three fresh "AA" batteries, times three lighting units so nine batteries total, reset the timer, and we were back in business.

 But after a few months, I had this not-so-small pile of dead "AA" batteries.
 Our town has a yard where they can be properly disposed, so we dropped them off.